 The more expensive the house, the more expensive the rehab

-You may be noticing a trend with my repairs.
-The more expensive the house, the more expensive the repairs.
+You may be noticing a trend with my repairs: the more expensive the house, the more expensive the repairs.
 This is a key point to remember when you sell your house.
-The more expensive the house, the nicer buyers will want the home.
+The more expensive the house, the nicer buyers will want the house.
 Buyers will want upgraded appliances, kitchens, baths and everything to be perfect.
 In the lower price ranges, you can usually get away with houses not being completely upgraded.
 On our more expensive flips, we usually make less money percentage wise than our lower priced flips, especially if a lot of repairs are needed.
 High-end repairs and upgrades really add up in the pocket-book and eat away at profits.

 How important is landscaping?